 - Engine Sentai Go-onger had a New Year's episode where the characters were dressed in kimonos.
 They also broke the Fourth Wall at the start to wish the audience a happy new year.
 And there were clips of the exploits of the characters over the past year (unfortuantely for Gaiark, they were all of their defeats).

-- Kamen Rider Den-O also had one where the characters dressed in kimonos and receive fortunes from the temple.
+- Kamen Rider Den-O also had one where the characters dressed in kimonos and received fortunes from the temple.

 - The episode "Sylvesterpunsch" ("New Year's Eve Punch"note ) of the German sitcom Ein Herz und eine Seele.